suxatcode/helix-db/README.md

 ## Overview

-HelixDB is a high-performance database system designed with a focus on developer experience and efficient data operations.
+HelixDB is a high-performance graph-vector database  designed with a focus on developer experience and performance.
 Built in Rust and powered by LMDB as its storage engine, it combines the reliability of a proven storage layer with modern features tailored for AI and vector-based applications.

-We are currently using LMDB via Heed, a rust wrapper built by the amazing team over at [Meilisearch](https://github.com/meilisearch/heed).
+We are currently using LMDB via Heed3, a rust wrapper built by the amazing team over at [Meilisearch](https://github.com/meilisearch/heed).

 ## Key Features